 This is so all stroke patients and survivors can rebuild their lives and make the best possible recovery.
 We work closely with the Cross Party Group on Stroke in the Welsh Parliament.
 They produced a report into implementation of the Welsh Government's Stroke Delivery Plan.

-Find out how the Stroke Association's Community Steps programme in Wales has facilitated Arnot's recovery.
+Find out more about the Stroke Association's Community Steps programme.